rust-lang/rfcs/active/0000-allocator.md

 The code-paths for the `high_alloc` procedures are optimized with fast-paths for when the allocated type does not contain `Gc<T>`.

-The user-specified instance of `RawAlloc` is not expected to attempt to provide GC-support itself.
+The user-specified instance of `RawAlloc` is not required to attempt to provide GC-support itself.
 The user-specified allocator is only meant to satisfy a simple, low-level interface for allocating and freeing memory.
 The support for garbage-collection is handled at a